VWO Logo

 Your guide to conducting the perfect CRO interview

 I asked three CRO experts how they would interview to hire a new CRO.
-These questions seek to look past the resume and uncover thought processes and driving passions, biases, and peculiarities – in other words, and they answer this question—what makes a great CRO tick?
+These questions seek to look past the resume and uncover thought processes and driving passions, biases, and peculiarities – in other words, they answer this question—What makes a great CRO tick?

 I would want to get inside their head a little about how they look at a page and what types of things they look for.
 So, I would show them a landing page and ask their opinion.
 I like to know if they are more UX-based, psychology-based, or if they need data to make decisions.
 Either way is fine; I just like to see how they work.
 I would also like to see the types of things that interest them and what they would change.